DanielMaritim/email-template-2/README.md

 # email-template-2

-A simple email template with cars.
+A simple email template about cars as I learn more about HTML and CSS.